remarkablemark/remarkablemark.github.io/_posts/2019/2019-07-12-rollup-commonjs-umd.md

  export default config;
 ```

-Building the bundle should still work as expected:
+Build the bundle to verify it still works:

 ```sh
 $ npm run build